 It’s specially designed to provide low-draw devices like phones and tablets with enough power for up to 4.5 hours of use, and even better, charges them whilst doing so.
 This will allow you to get into contact with people and let them know what’s going on, or just keep the kids calm and occupied until power is restored.
 It’s even strong enough to provide power to a router, so you can even get online assuming your connection hasn’t been interrupted.

 This unit has three 2-prong outlets and two USB charging ports, so multiple devices can be powered at the same time, although this will decrease the amount of time the UPS battery lasts.
 In terms of lifespan, the battery is expected to last between 2 and 5 years, with replacements available on APC’s website.
-Since new batteries cost $40 and a new unit is also around $40, though, you’d be better off just buying a new one in a few years time.
+Since new batteries cost $40 and a new unit is also around $40, though, you’d be better off just buying a new one in a few years.

 This is a pretty small unit, measuring at 8.8×4.1×5.2” and weighing just 15.4 pounds.
 This product beeps just once when power is cut, which saves you from having to deal with the incessant noise which some of its competitors insist upon making.
 If you don’t hear the beep, there’s also a flashing green LED to let you know, which is always good news.

 The power cord is five feet long, and the UPS itself can be mounted on a wall using the side mounting slot.
-It also comes with surge and lightning protection built in, so you don’t need additional surge protection.
+It also comes with surge and lightning protection built-in, so you don’t need additional surge protection.

-APC provide a three-year limited warranty with this UPS, as well as a lifetime equipment protection policy, which means they’ll either repair or replace anything which is damaged by a surge whilst properly connected to one of their units.
+APC provides a three-year limited warranty with this UPS, as well as a lifetime equipment protection policy, which means they’ll either repair or replace anything which is damaged by a surge whilst properly connected to one of their units.
 This lets you breathe easier knowing that even if something goes wrong and your phone gets fried, you’re covered and won’t be left out of pocket.
 It’s always good to see a company providing this guarantee, and doubly so since it’s such an inexpensive product.

 There’s a lot to like about this UPS: it offers far longer usage than most other products, and whilst this model isn’t strong enough to power anything larger than a tablet, it definitely fills a niche in the market.
 The fact that it’s so light and small mean that it can be placed just about anywhere, and the warranty coverage will be a welcome source of reassurance to many people.
 If your budget is a little tight and you don’t need to power anything big, this model is a great choice.